davinaleong/proj-davdevs-2024/src/pages/projects/5-html-css-js-projects.md

 draft: 0
 ---

-I did these 5 projects following this [video tutorial](https://www.youtube.com/watch?v=JkeyKeK3V24&t=91s) by [Traversey Media](https://www.youtube.com/@TraversyMedia).
-I still have not figured out where I would use these components.
-Perhaps I would implement the content placeholder when I revamp this Dav/Devs site.
-Hopefully I will be able to find time for such a project!
+I embarked on these five projects inspired by [Traversy Media's video tutorial](https://www.youtube.com/@TraversyMedia).
+As I continue to explore, I'm pondering the ideal applications for these components in my work.
+One intriguing possibility is integrating the content placeholder into the redesign of the Dav/Devs site, adding a dynamic touch.
+As I navigate through commitments, finding dedicated time for this project remains a goal.
+The tutorial served as a catalyst, igniting my creativity, and I look forward to discovering more ways to leverage these skills in future endeavors.